WILDONE-MSState/remRats/README.md

-remRats all the several steps mentioned above into a single function `remRats` that generates some of the outputs and allow to display them in a Shiny app where the suer may define the projection window to see the near future perfiormance of the remoival scheme given the current state of it.
+remRats all the several steps mentioned above into a single function `remRats` that generates some of the outputs and allow to display them in a Shiny app where the user is allowed to, on the basis on the information already collected, define a projection time window (i.e. extra sampling sessions) to see the expected outcome of these efforts ansd evaluate the feasibility or achiveing given the current field conditions.

 ## Installation: